prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 Global parameters and some option parameters allow to read it parameters from files.
 Just write '@file' instead of 'parameter'.

-The cygwin (windows) version interprete '@file' by itself.
-If using with an option you must prevent this by quoting the option parameter.
+The cygwin (windows) version interpretes '@file' by itself.
+If using with an option you must prevent this Cygwin interpretation by quoting the option parameter.

 6. Redirect output to a file

-If you want to store the output of a comamnd in a file, just append '>path' at the end of the command line.
-The standard output, but not the error output, is then redirect to the file with the given path.
+If you want to store the output of a command in a file, just append '>path' at the end of the command line.
+The standard output, but not the error output, is then redirected to the file with the given path.